Blackfriars Bridge, Manchester: History

 The current Blackfriars Bridge replaced an earlier, wooden structure, dating from 1761.
 This was erected by a company of comedians keen to allow people from Manchester to easily cross the Irwell, to visit the Riding School on Water Street in Salford, where they performed.
 For the rest of its life it was maintained at the public's expense.
 A series of 29 steps led from the Manchester side of the river down to its flagged surface.
 It was named Blackfriars Bridge, as Blackfriars Bridge in London was then being built.

 The old bridge was narrow, suitable for pedestrians only and liable to flooding.
-An Act of Parliament of 1817 enabled its replacement by a superior structure.
+An act of Parliament, the Blackfriars Bridge (Manchester) Act 1817 (57 Geo.
+3. c. lviii) enabled its replacement by a superior structure.
 The Company of Proprietors of the Blackfriars Bridge were empowered to raise funds for the bridge's construction, and allowed to charge tolls to recoup their investment, maintain the bridge and pay off any further debts.
 The proprietors were also allowed to earn interest on surplus funds, but tolls were to cease once the bridge and the mortgages taken out to fund it, were paid off.
 As per the act, they raised £17,700 in shares of £50 each, and obtained mortgages for an additional £12,000, but this proved insufficient; they therefore borrowed a further £3,225.

 A competition was held to produce designs for the new bridge, which would be required to carry more traffic than the existing structure.
 Prizes of £150 and £100 were offered for the first and second best designs.
 William Fairbairn entered with a design for a single-span cast iron bridge.
 His employer at the time, Thomas Hewes, was also an entrant.
 Thomas Wright of Salford won the competition with a three-arched stone bridge complete with Ionic columns.
 The old wooden structure was taken down in 1817, and construction on the new bridge began on 4 January 1819.
 The keystone was laid by J. E. Scholes, boroughreeve of Salford, on 17 June 1820, and the bridge was opened on 1 August.

 The bridge's tollgate was removed on 10 March 1848.
 At a meeting of the committee for the removal of the bridge tolls, the bridge's creditors agreed to give up any interest in the structure; the remaining surplus of funds was used to purchase a "token of respect" for the committee's chairman, Thomas Chadwick.